Opening remarks

 Overview

 The context in which specific phenomena of interest occur is called the environment.
 In the realm of information systems research, this environment encompasses elements like people, organizational structures, and existing digital technologies.
-For any given project, the environment needs to justify why a particular artifact, which is the central focus of design science research, holds significance for stakeholders in that specific field.
+For any given project, the environment needs to justify why a particular artefact, which is the central focus of design science research, holds significance for stakeholders in that specific field.

 The knowledge base serves as the foundation for conducting design science research.
 It’s made up of previous research, findings from related disciplines, and a range of tools, models, methods, and theories that are available for use during the design phase.
 The knowledge base plays a crucial role in ensuring that design science maintains rigor.

 Connecting the research project’s context and the design science activities is the relevance cycle; the rigor cycle links design science activities with the foundational scientific principles, experience, and expertise found in the knowledge base.
-The core design cycle continually loops between constructing and assessing the design artifact, closely interacting with research processes.
+The core design cycle continually loops between constructing and assessing the design artefact, closely interacting with research processes.

 A. R. Hevner (2007) emphasizes that these three cycles—the relevance cycle, the rigor cycle, and the central design cycle—need to be clearly recognizable in any design science research project.